 - No shops, only 1 or 2 restaurants, and no nightlife.

 Searching for a house on the internet might be tricky for most websites are not updated.
 So you see a house you really like and it is long gone. yet it seems to be the best way to find a house.
 You will need help from a real estate agency and/or a lawyer to set up a good lease contract.

-Houses and properties are not often documented very well and little photos are available.
+Houses and properties are not often documented very well and few photos are available.

 And you might be dealing with one real estate agent for renting a house, while it is rented out at the same time through another realtor.
-For selling and renting out properties is not an exclusive job for one realtor.
+Selling and renting out properties is not an exclusive job for one realtor.

 You most likely have to pay 1-2 months’ rent to the real estate agent as commission.